 The RDP activities are tailored to the needs of postgraduate researchers with courses offered in research management, communications skills, networking and team building, the impact agenda, and personal effectiveness.

-In the first year, courses on presentation skills and on efficient reading and developing a literature review are mandatory.
+In the first year, the course on presentation skills is mandatory.
 In subsequent years, you must undertake a further 50 hours of RDP courses of your choice and are strongly recommended to consider taking sessions in Career Planning, Research Integrity, Communicating your Research, Confidence and Resilience, Networking, Internationalisation and Research Impact.

 As well as workshops, the Researcher Development team have useful online resources, including PGR Careers resource on the Exeter Learning Environment (ELE) and Profiling for Success – an online suite of self-assessment tools that can help you in your personal and career development.